Aquilegia vulgaris: Distribution

 Originally a European species, Aquilegia vulgaris possibly originated in the Balkans.
 It has since spread to become the most widely distributed Aquilegia species.
 Its range has expanded – both through natural radiation and human assistance – to include introduced populations that have sometimes become naturalized in Africa, Macaronesia, the Americas, and Oceania.
 The species is also present in Asia, with populations in the Russian Far East and Uzbekistan.
 These introduced populations typically originated from ornamental cultivation.

 In Europe, the species ranges northward into southern Scandinavia and England.
-The boundaries of species's distribution in northern Europe, simplified by A. vulgaris being the exclusive member of the genus in this region, has been understood since the 19th century.
-The southern European distribution of the species is less defined, as its radiation through the Iberian, Italian, and Balkan peninsulas has brought it into contact with other columbines in that region with introgressive effects.
+The boundaries of the species's distribution in northern Europe, simplified by the fact that A. vulgaris is the exclusive member of the genus in this region, have been understood since the 19th century.
+The southern European distribution of the species is less defined, as its radiation through the Iberian, Italian, and Balkan peninsulas has brought it into contact with other columbines in that region, leading to introgressive hybridization.
 The species also ranges east into western Russia.
 Aquilegia ballii, sometimes considered a variety of A. vulgaris, inhabits the Atlas Mountains and is the only Aquilegia in Africa.

-The American botanist and gardener Robert Nold, saying that there was little evidence for the previous species's absence in any part of Europe and that expansion was a natural process, viewed categorizations of any European populations of A. vulgaris as naturalized rather than as native were "tenuous at best".
+The American gardener Robert Nold said that there was little evidence the species's had been absent in any part of Europe prior to it entering cultivation and that its expansion on the continent was a natural process.
+He also said categorizing any European populations of A. vulgaris as naturalized rather than as native were poorly justified.
 The Royal Botanic Gardens, Kew's Plants of the World Online (POWO) records the species as native to Albania, Austria, the Balkans, the Baltic states, Belarus, Belgium, the British Isles, Bulgaria, Corsica, continental France, Germany, the Iberians and Italian peninsulas, the Low Countries, Poland, Sicily, Switzerland, and parts of European Russia.
 POWO considers the populations in Denmark, the Caucasus, Scandinavia, Ukraine, and portions of European Russian as introduced.